 08th Jan 2019

 The first and main question I get from B2B clients is – how do I get more leads?
-I consistently hear myself repeating the words “quality content that is of value to your customers”, now if I look back at what has been the number one most successful initiative for my B2B clients– it wasn’t content.
+I consistently hear myself repeating the words “more reach with quality content that is of value to your customers”, now if I look back at what has been the number one most successful initiative for my B2B clients– it was more than content.

 For lead Generation in B2B – Event Marketing is King.

 Don’t get me wrong, content and social media are still a key part of the lead generation process for most B2Bs.
 After discussing this topic this week and giving it a lot of thought, I realised that the majority of leads generated for B2Bs have been through events and not online campaigns.
 In fact many of the online and social activity is conducted after you receive the lead and it is used to nurture our potential customer.